WISDOM FOR LIVING DAILY DEVOTIONAL

-There are things that make for our peace or bring us peace.
-When we are blind to them or neglect them, we invite violence, crisis, war, or lack of peace.
-We must diligently work for peace, not confusion, violence, mayhem, crisis, war, and the likes by our words, actions, or inaction.
-Matthew 5:9 says God blesses those who work for peace, for they will be called the children of God.
+Some things make for our peace or bring us peace, the most important being accepting Jesus as our Lord and Saviour.
+When we are blind to or neglect what makes for our peace, we experience a lack of peace.
+Sinners must invite the Prince of Peace, Jesus Christ, into their hearts to have peace.
+Also, people must diligently work for peace, not violence, crisis, war, etc. by their words, actions, or inaction.
+Matthew 5:9 says God blesses those who work for peace or the peacemakers, for they will be called the children of God.

-The government and her people must work for peace.
+The government and its people must work for peace.
 We must pray for it but we must also work for it.

-The government and the people must not pay lip service to peace because, without peace, not much personal or national development can be achieved.
+We must not pay lip service to peace because, without peace, not much personal or national development can be achieved.
 Resources meant for development are diverted to prosecuting a war or trying to restore peace.
 This is not the best.

 Hear the LORD: “Behold, a son shall be born to you, who shall be a man of rest; and I will give him rest from all his enemies all around.
 His name shall be Solomon, for I will give peace and quietness to Israel in his days.
 He shall build a house for My name, and he shall be My son, and I will be his Father; and I will establish the throne of his kingdom over Israel forever” (1 Chronicles 22:9-10 New King James Version).

 If you are not born again, you need to give your life to Jesus now.
-I urge you to take the following steps: *Admit you are a sinner and you cannot save yourself and repent of your sins. *Confess Jesus as your Lord and Saviour. *Renounce your past way of life – your relationship with the devil and his works. *Invite Jesus into your life. *As a mark of seriousness to mature in the faith, start attending a Bible-believing and Bible-teaching church.
+I urge you to take the following steps: *Admit that you are a sinner and you cannot save yourself and repent of your sins. *Confess Jesus as your Lord and Saviour. *Renounce your past way of life – your relationship with the devil and his works. *Invite Jesus into your life. *As a mark of seriousness to mature in the faith, start attending a Bible-believing and Bible-teaching church.
 There they will teach you how to grow in the Kingdom of God.

-Kindly say this prayer now: O Lord God, I come unto you today.
+Kindly say this prayer now: O Lord God, I come unto You today.
 I know I am a sinner and I cannot save myself.
-I believe that Jesus is the Son of God who died on the cross to save me and resurrected the third day.
+I believe that Jesus is the Son of God who died on the cross to save me and God raised Him on the third day.
 I repent of my sins and confess Jesus as my Lord and Saviour.
 I surrender my life to Jesus now and invite Him into my heart.
 By this prayer, I know I am saved.
-Thank you, Jesus, for saving me and making me a child of God.
+Thank You, Jesus, for saving me and making me a child of God.

 I believe you have said this prayer from your heart.
 Congratulations!
 You will need to join a Bible-believing and Bible-teaching church in your area where they will teach you how to live your new life in Christ Jesus.
-I pray that you flourish like the palm tree and grow like the cedar of Lebanon.
+I pray that you flourish like a palm tree and grow like a cedar of Lebanon.
 May you grow into Christ in all things and become all God wants you to be.
 I will be glad to hear from you.
-The LORD be with you.
+The Lord be with you.

-(For over 300 in-depth and powerful messages by T. O. Banso, visit www.cedarministry.org).
+(For over 900 in-depth and powerful messages by T. O. Banso, visit www.cedarministry.org).

-T. O. Banso is the President, Cedar Ministry International, Abuja, Nigeria.
+T. O. Banso is the President of Cedar Ministry International, Abuja, Nigeria.

 Phone No: +2348155744752, +2348033113523